Matakishi's tea house

 When I returned they'd got to this stage and were done for the day.
 That's my wife Frances on the roof cutting back a vine thing to make room.

+This front door leads to her bit of the cabin.
 Here's a shot with a person (my daughter, this whole thing is her fault remember) for scale.

 Here's the door to my part.
 The floor's not in so no interior shots until later.